16.63[J] System Safety

 Units: 0-2-1

-Develops leadership, teamwork and communication skills by exposing students to leadership frameworks, models, and cases within an engineering context in an interactive, practice-based environment.
+Develops leadership, teamwork and communication skills by exposing students to leadership frameworks, models, and cases within engineering contexts in an interactive, practice-based environment.
 Students are members of and lead teams, participate in guided reflections on individual and team successes, and discover opportunities for improvement in controlled settings.
-Experiential learning includes design-implement activities, role-play simulations, small group discussions, and performance and peer assessments by and of other students.
-Includes frequent engineering industry-guest participation.
+Experiential learning model includes design-implement activities, role-play simulations, small group activities and discussions, and performance and peer assessments by and of other students, with frequent engineering industry-guest participation.
 Content is frequently student-driven.
-First year Gordon Engineering Leadership Program (GEL) students register for 6.9110.
-Second year GEL Program students register for 6.9130.
+First-year Gordon Engineering Leadership Program (GEL) students register for 6.9110.
+Second-year GEL Program students register for 6.9130.
 Preference to students enrolled in the Bernard M. Gordon-MIT Engineering Leadership Program.

 16.651 Engineering Leadership